NaXzyu/Dialogos/docs/Chapter-1-Section-1-Setting-Up-the-Environment.md

 - **Miniconda Installation**: Installing Miniconda, a minimal installer for conda.
 - **Environment Setup**: Setting up a new conda environment tailored for ML-Agents development.

-### 1.4.2 Cloning ML-Agents
+### 1.4.2 Cloning ML-Agents and DialogosEngine
-The automation continues with cloning the ML-Agents repository:
+The automation continues with cloning the repositories required for the project:
-- **Develop Branch**: Cloning the `develop` branch by default.
+- **Develop Branch**: Cloning the `develop` branch of ML-Agents by default.
+- **DialogosEngine Submodule**: Including the DialogosEngine as a submodule to ensure seamless integration and updates.
-- **Post Mortem Branches**: Cloning a specific branch for post-mortem projects.
+- **Post Mortem Branches**: Cloning a specific branch for post-mortem projects when necessary.

 ### 1.4.3 Installation Process